Become a teacher

-Just as every child is unique, the Master of Teaching at the Melbourne Graduate School of Education (MGSE) is a degree like no other.
+Just as every child is unique, the Master of Teaching at Melbourne Graduate School of Education is a degree like no other.
 We bring together theory and practice in a way that will give you powerful insights into young people and how they learn.

 Our Master of Teaching is the only teaching degree in Australia to use a genuine clinical framework.
 Our unique partnership model with schools means: